 - SyncBack and FTP: SyncBack has no size limits but your FTP server probably does.
 Check your FTP server software to see if it has any file size limits, or if the storage device it saves files to has any limits.

-format so have no practical limits on the size of the Zip file or files
+format so has no practical limits on the size of the Zip file or files

-Note that the FAT and FAT32 file systems have a file size limit of 4GB.
-Using SyncBackSE/Pro you can avoid this limitation by performing a backup to a single Zip file that is split into separate 4GB files.This workaround is not available in SyncBackFree, as the freeware version does not support the single-Zip-splitting function.
+The FAT and FAT32 file systems have a file size limit of 4GB.
+Using SyncBackPro/SE you can avoid this limitation by performing a backup to a single Zip file that is split into separate 4GB files.This workaround is not available in SyncBackLite/Free, as those versions do not support the single-Zip-splitting function.